- Getting Started

 These guidelines are designed to help OSU Faculty understand how accommodations work and what parts of the accommodation process they are responsible for.
 The information in this guide is separated into chapters based on accommodation type.
 A table of contents is available at the bottom of the page, and in the right-hand navigation menu.

 Disability Access Services (DAS) has the responsibility for administering, reviewing, maintaining, and supervising a variety of support procedures and services for students in accordance with state and federal laws.
 When appropriate, DAS provides oral and sign language interpreters, note takers, taped textbooks, assistance in working with instructors, or equipment loans.
 Instruction in the OSU physical activity program, reading rooms for students with visual disabilities, and keys for elevator operation are available to students as needed.
 Faculty and DAS staff work cooperatively to decide when adjustments to academic requirements, testing formats and substitution of classes may be necessary.

 Federal and state laws prohibit discrimination on the basis of disability.
-For a copy of university policy and guidelines, contact the Office of Equity and Inclusion at 541-737-3556.
+For a copy of university policy and guidelines, contact the Office of Equal Opportunity and Access at 541-737-3556.
 It is the intent of the University Advisory Committee for Persons with Disabilities (UACPD) that Faculty of OSU go beyond legal requirements in fostering an atmosphere of enhanced learning.
 The President established the UACPD as an advisory committee to recommend policy and procedures on disability issues.